jkaninda/goma-gateway/README.md

 ### 5. Simple Deployment with Docker Compose

-Here’s an example of deploying Goma Gateway using Docker Compose:
+Here’s a simple example of deploying Goma Gateway using Docker Compose:

 Create a file named `config.yaml`: